 From within the Manage menu you can do all sorts of things with your game files.

 Internal refers to the content that you have stored inside your Xbox One.
 External refers to the content sitting on any USB hard drives that you have plugged into your device.
 Select either the Internal or External buttons if you wish to move, copy or delete all files associated with a particular game.

 You can select a single item too.
 Just highlight it with the left joystick and press the menu button.
 Select Uninstall only if you are sure that you don’t want the game on your console any longer.

 Now confirm that you want the game Uninstalled again.

-After a few moments the content you want gone shouldn’t be installed on our Xbox One console any longer.
+After a few moments the Xbox game you want deleted shouldn’t be installed any longer.
 Note that if it’s digital, you’ll be able to download it again from the digital collection area in the My Games and Apps menu.